mongogis/mongodb-gdal-driver/README.md

 # MongoDB OGR Driver for GDAL Libray

-We are working to push the mongodb driver into gdal main release.
+We are working to push this OGR driver for MongoDB into gdal main release.
 You may find the ticket in the [gdal.org](http://trac.osgeo.org/gdal/ticket/5453).

-Right now the GDAL Driver for MongoDB hasn't been built into GDAL official release (we are working on that).
-The wiki here is determined to guide you compiling it with GDAL source code, so that you won't have to wait. the whole procedure is conducted in Linux OS.
+The document here is determined to guide you compiling it with GDAL source code, so that you won't have to wait.
+The whole procedure is conducted in Linux OS.

 # 1. Preparations
 ## 1.1 Download Source Codes